raul23/search-ebooks/README.rst

-  * The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on. ``epubtxt`` is the only that is not a standalone utility like the others but a combination of other utilities (``unzip`` and ``zipgre``) whose speciality is not for text extraction from epub files only.
+  * The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on. ``epubtxt`` is the only one that is not a standalone utility like the others.
   * More specifically, ``epubtxt`` consists in uncompressing first the ``epub`` file with `unzip`_ since ``epub``\s are zipped HTML files.
-Then, the extracted text is searched on.
+Then, the extracted text is searched on with Python's `re`_ library.
 I tried to use `zipgrep`_ to do both the unzipping and searching but I couldn't make it to work with regular expressions such as ``\bpattern\b``.
   * The **default** search methods (except for ``.epub``) are used since they are quicker to extract text than *calibre*\'s `ebook-convert`_.
 But if these default utilities are not installed, then the searching relies on